Queen Katharine Academy fully recognises its responsibility to protect and safeguard the welfare of children and young people in its care.

 In accordance with local Information Sharing protocols, we will ensure that information is shared securely and sensitively.
 Information will only be shared with other services where it is deemed necessary and proportionate to ensure that children and young people are safe and receive the right service.

-The Deputy Principal and Designated Safeguarding Lead:
+The Head of School and Designated Safeguarding Lead:

 Mrs Lynn Mayes who you can contact on 01733 383888